ooladuwa/onaje-portfolio/README.md

 Imagined & designed by Onaje Oladuwa.

-This portfolio was designed mobile-first.
+This portfolio was designed mobile-first and deployed at https://onaje-portfolio.netlify.app/.